PaulNGilson/AoC_2023/README.md

 Code](https://adventofcode.com/2023) challenge.

-:star: means just the first star, :star2: means both stars, and :custard: (just because it showed up while searching for emojis with "star" in the name) means no stars and the day has passed.
+:star: means just the first star, :star2: means both stars, and :custard: (just because "custard" showed up while searching for emojis with "star" in the name) means no stars and the day is in the past.
 I suspect I'll be very behind the daily-rate, as the days get busier through December...

 Times to run are just one example run, in milliseconds (unless specified otherwise).